The HSSP Bachelor's Degree: Preparation for Your Future

 Why HSSP at Brandeis?

 A core requirement for major and minors is the course Introduction to Epidemiology, Biostatistics and Population Health, content rarely offered to undergraduates.
-Our hands-on experience requirement equips you with invaluable exposure to a real-world context.
+Our hands-on experience (HOE) requirement equips you with invaluable exposure to a real-world context.
 You’ll find Brandeis’ signature emphasis on social justice is reflected in our program as you explore the social determinants of health and health disparities as well as bioethical questions.

 Expand All